MaxBetich/portfolio-landing-page/README.md

 ## Setup/Installation Requirements

+* Clone project from this [GitHub repository](https://github.com/MaxBetich/portfolio-landing-page.git) to your desktop.
+* Navigate to top level of the "portfolio-landing-page" directory.
-Open "index.html" file in browser of choice to view the page.
+* Open "index.html" file in browser of choice to view the page.

 Project can be cloned from this [GitHub repository](https://github.com/MaxBetich/portfolio-landing-page.git).